Sydney Sixers (WBBL)

-The Sydney Sixers (WBBL) are an Australian women's Twenty20 cricket team based in Moore Park, New South Wales.
-(Note: Administrative and training base) They are one of two teams from Sydney to compete in the Women's Big Bash League, the other being the Sydney Thunder.
+The Sydney Sixers (WBBL) are an Australian women's Twenty20 cricket team based in Sydney, New South Wales.
+They are one of two teams from Sydney to compete in the Women's Big Bash League, the other being the Sydney Thunder.
 Having won two championship titles and four minor premierships, the Sixers are the most successful WBBL franchise to date.

 History

 Formation

 One of eight founding WBBL teams, the Sydney Sixers are aligned with the men's team of the same name.
 At the official WBBL launch on 10 July 2015, Ellyse Perry was unveiled as the Sixers' first signing.
 Perry would also become the team's inaugural captain.
 On 12 November, New South Wales Breakers assistant Ben Sawyer was announced as the Sixers' inaugural head coach.

 The Sixers played their first match against the Sydney Thunder at Howell Oval in Penrith on 6 December, losing by nine wickets.
 It took until their seventh match, a 20 December encounter with the Perth Scorchers at the Sydney Cricket Ground, to register a win.